 - Child’s injuries were caused by something other than abuse.

 - Accident; you did not purposely injure your child.

 - You were acting within your right as a parent to discipline your child.

 Charged with Child Abuse in San Diego?
 We’ll Prepare Your Best Defense

-If you have been charged with PC 273(d) Child Abuse in San Diego contact experience criminal defense attorney Vik Monder at 619-405-0063.
+If you have been charged with PC 273(d) Child Abuse in San Diego contact experienced criminal defense attorney Vik Monder at 619-405-0063.
 A child abuse conviction can tear your family apart, destroy your reputation, end your career, and take away your liberty.
-Don't let any of this happen to you, take control of your case by contacting us today so we can help you launch a strong criminal defense.
+Don’t let any of this happen to you, take control of your case by contacting us today so we can help you launch a strong criminal defense.
 Aside from all types of domestic violence cases, we help our San Diego clients fight charges for criminal threats and other complex charges.